Asayu123/Git_Operation_Note/README.md

 # Git_Operation_Note
-An Repository that Notes high-risk operation (Japanese).
+An Repository that Notes high-risk operation.